pamukcucan/docker-apex/README.md

 --Or set the environment variable TNS_ADMIN to directory that contain files.
 -------

-# export PATH=/usr/lib/oracle/21/client64/bin:$PATH.  >> (instant client pathini export ediyor böylece heryerden sqlplus yapılabilir)
+# export PATH=/usr/lib/oracle/21/client64/bin:$PATH.  >> (instant client path export so that sqlplus connection will be possible everywhere)

 # cd /usr/lib/oracle/21/client64/lib/network/admin